3 Methods of Company valuation

 There are a lot of methods used today to find the value of your company.

 Before we can dive into the different methods of valuation, let us understand some basic reasons as to why we need a company valuation.
-From pitching your business to new investors or for distributing share to your employees, a company valuation is needed to find the exact worth of your company.
+From pitching your business to new investors or for distributing share to your employees, a valuation is needed to find the exact worth of your company.
 Here are some more reasons why:

 - You may wish to add shareholders, or a shareholder may be leaving and looking to liquidate their shares.
 In this case, you would have to determine the share value of the company through a company valuation.